Tada-Project/tada/README.md

 that you are adding and give examples of how to run it on the command line.
-Of course, if you are not a collaborator on this project, then you will need to fork the repository, add your new feature, document and test it as appropriate, and then create a pull request similarily.
+Of course, if you are not a collaborator on this project, then you will need to fork the repository, add your new feature, document and test it as appropriate, and then create a pull request similarly.

 We highly recommend you to provide tests along with the feature that you implemented and you should not break the existing test cases or features.